XRPLF/xrpl-dev-portal/content/use-cases/use-a-payment-channel-to-move-xrp-between-exchanges.md

 The payee exchange then reviews the details of the Payment Channel.

 ***TODO: do we have any best practices around how long a payment channel should be allowed to remain open for this use case?
 Is it okay to keep it open for a year and just add more XRP to the Payment Channel whenever more XRP needs to be moved?
 Or do you want to close it as soon as possible?
-How much XRP should the payer allow the payment channel to hold?
-Just enough for the initial claim and then update the channel to hold more XRP the next time you want to send another claim?***
+Should the payer allow the payment channel to hold just enough XRP for the initial claim and then update the channel to hold more XRP the next time they want to send another claim?
+Does it matter - is there a best practice?***

 <span class="use-case-step-num">{{n.next()}}</span>
 ## [Create a payment claim](use-payment-channels.html#3-the-payer-creates-one-or-more-signed-claims-for-the-xrp-in-the-channel) and [send it](use-payment-channels.html#4-the-payer-sends-a-claim-to-the-payee-as-payment-for-goods-or-services)